 Let's say McDonald's sold 10 million burgers in India in 2021.

 They want to analyze purchase patterns so that they can come up with ideas to sell more, or make more revenue.
 In that case, one of the things they'd do is to evaluate and understand the purchase behaviours - Age, gender, location, etc. Now the data analysts get to work and they find out that 70% of individuals in the age group (18-30) bought from McDonald's again, while only 10% of people in the age group (30-50) were retained.

 Deriving this data from a group of 100 customers could be done manually but when it comes to Big Data (datasets that are too complex for traditional processors), we need data analytics.

-Based on these trends, McDonald's will make decisions - whether to amplify focus on the (18-30) target market or to bring a product that caters to the (30-50) age group.
+Based on these trends, McDonald's will make decisions - on whether to amplify its focus on the (18-30) target market or to bring a product that caters to the (30-50) age group.